class-image-understanding/introduction/introduction.md

   - objective
   - method
   - result
+- Missing the paper asignment will result in the failure of the class
 - Missing presentation will result in the failure of the class
 - Allowed to swap the presentation schedule among students
 - Presentation schedule change should be permitted by the professor one week before the earlier schedule